-Sleeping with Hayden opened our hearts and minds to the fact that there are many nighttime parenting styles, and parents need to be sensible and use whatever arrangement gets all family members the best night’s sleep.
+Sleeping with Hayden opened our hearts and minds to the fact that there are many nighttime parenting styles.
+Parents need to be sensible and use whatever arrangement gets all family members the best night’s sleep.
 Over the next sixteen years we slept with four more of our babies (one at a time).
-While it’s nice to now have the bed to ourselves, we have these special nighttime connection memories.
+While it’s nice to now have the bed to ourselves, we have these special co-sleeping nighttime connection memories.

 At first we thought we were doing something unusual, but we soon discovered that many other parents slept with their babies, too.
 They just don’t tell their doctors or in-laws about it.
 In social settings, when the subject of sleep came up, we admitted that we slept with our babies.
 Other parents would secretly “confess” that they did, too.
 Why should parents have to be so hush-hush about this nighttime parenting practice and made to feel they are doing something strange?
 Most parents throughout the world sleep with their infants.
 Why is this beautiful custom taboo in our society?
 How could a culture be so educated in other things, yet be so misguided in parenting styles?

 Co-Sleeping: What to Call It